SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/waf.md

 | lookup type, actor, raw, threatlevel as malicious_confidence from sumo://threat/cs on threat=clientip
 ```

-## Collecting Logs for the AWS WAF app
+## Collecting logs for the AWS WAF app

 Follow the "Before you begin" section in the "Collect Logs" help page and then use the in-product instructions in Sumo Logic to set up the app.